harrypmdev/worthing-sw/README.md

 or the posts of a specific profile.
 These are on the My Feed, General Feed and Profile pages respectively, to separate the functionality clearly for the user.
-+ The feed scrolls infinitely, loading new data as required, so the user is unencumbered by page number and has a better experience more overall in line with modern web standards.
++ The feed scrolls infinitely, loading new data as required, so the user is unencumbered by pagination buttons and has a better experience more in line with modern web standards.

 <br />